 Are a first-time buyer or buying a property after a relationship breakdown

-You have a good credit score and can demonstrate that you can afford the rent now and the mortgage in the future
+You have a good credit score and can demonstrate that you are able to afford the rent now and save for a deposit at the same time

-You get cheaper monthly rental payments compared to equivalent properties in the area
+Save on rent.
+Your monthly rent will be around 20% cheaper compared to equivalent properties in the area

-You are able to live in the property for a number of years before you buy it - time to get a good feel for the home and the local community
+Try before you buy.
+You can live in the property for a number of years before you buy it - time to get a good feel for the home and the local community.

-You have guaranteed first chance to buy the home as a tenant, so it can’t be snatched by another buyer
+First option to buy.
+You have guaranteed first chance to buy the home as a tenant, so it can’t be snatched by another buyer.

-You may be able to use the shared ownership scheme alongside it
+Combine with other schemes.
+You may be able to use the shared ownership scheme alongside it.

-You will have to pay the purchase price based on the property value at the time of sale, not at the time when you moved in, which could be more than you expected
+Variable purchase price.
+You will have to pay the purchase price based on the property value at the time of sale, not at the time when you moved in, which could be more than you expected.

-You can only select a scheme property and only new build homes are available so your choice is fairly limited
+Limited choice.
+You can only select a scheme property and only new build homes are available so your choice is fairly limited - plus, the scheme is not available in every area.

-You may need to go on a waiting list to join the scheme, depending on the local authority area
+Potential waiting lists.
+You may need to go on a waiting list to join the scheme, depending on demand in your local authority area.

-If you purchase the home through shared ownership it can be more difficult to sell
+Selling complexity.
+If you purchase the home through shared ownership it can be more complicated to sell later on.

 In Wales you can find an official list of Rent to Own landlords with properties available under the scheme.

-In Northern Ireland, the Co-Ownership site will help you to locate scheme properties.
+In Northern Ireland, the Co-Ownership site will help you to locate rent to own properties, though they are no longer taking applications for Rent to Own.

-A deposit, which will be held in the Tenancy Deposit Scheme
+A deposit, which will be held in a suitable Tenancy Deposit Scheme

 A fee to reserve your property in some cases - although this is usually deducted from your first month’s rent

-Your rent will increase annually and the rise is limited to 1% + the Consumer Price Index (CPI)
+Your rent will increase annually by a maximum of 1% + the Consumer Price Index (CPI)